 Do you have a claim to fame?

-I have a running streak in that I haven’t taken a day off from running since December 25, 1989.
+I have a running streak of over 25 years.
+I have not missed a day of running since December 25, 1989

 Do you have any vices?